-The proposed CGP requires dewatering discharges to be analyzed for pH and turbidity at the discharge location within the first hour of discharge and daily for continuous dewatering discharges.
-Each sample must instantaneously comply with the NALs for pH (within 6.5 - 8.5 standard pH units) and turbidity (250 nephelometric turbidity units).
+The new CGP requires dewatering discharges to be analyzed for pH and turbidity at the discharge location within the first hour of discharge and daily for continuous dewatering discharges.
+During the Storm Water Awareness Week keynote presentation, we were surprised to hear Brandon Roosenboom state that Attachment J applies to all dischargers; and, therefore, the sampling requirements also apply to all dischargers regardless of their risk level.
+(Listen to his comment here.)
+Each sample instantaneously comply with the NALs for pH (within 6.5 - 8.5 standard pH units) and turbidity (250 nephelometric turbidity units).
 The discharge must immediately cease if an NAL is exceeded.
 This may happen: